UPDATED, October 26, 2021

 Add HIIT To Your Elliptical Workouts

-You don’t have to dedicate hours to your elliptical workouts to reap the benefits.
-Instead, by choosing to do high-intensity interval training (HIIT), you can spend as little as 15-20 minutes a day and see real benefits.
+You may not have to dedicate hours to your elliptical workouts to reap the most benefit.
+Instead, choose to do some high intensity interval training (HIIT) in as little as 15 minutes a day to see real benefits (9).

-While you can use an interval program to help you engage in HIIT, you can simply alternate between moderate effort and short bursts of intense effort.
-If you are new to HIIT, try to spend 2 minutes at your normal speed and 30 seconds pushing yourself at your maximum speed.
-As you become more comfortable with HIIT, you can include more resistance and incline for an extra challenge.
+To begin adding HIIT to your elliptical workouts, alternate between moderate effort and short bursts of intense effort.
+Try to spend 2 minutes at your normal speed and 30 seconds pushing yourself at your maximum speed.
+As you become more comfortable with your HIIT elliptical workout, you can include more resistance and incline to make it more challenging.